mmfrenkel/encrypted-file-store/README.md

 ## Credits

 This project was created as part of the Security I (COMS W4181) course at Columbia University in Fall 2020 with Dr. Steven Bellovin.
-This project makes use of basic cryptographic algorithms written by Brad Conte and found on github here: https://github.com/B-Con/crypto-algorithms.
+This project makes use of basic cryptographic algorithms written by Brad Conte which can be found on github here: https://github.com/B-Con/crypto-algorithms.
 Selected code from this repository was moved to `/encryption-algorithms`.